What is a Demand Letter and Can I Do it Myself?

 What Should Your Demand Letter Include?

 Your demand letter should include your name, address, and the date you sent it.
-If you plan to send a demand letter to the insurance company, write the company’s name, address, and indicate which of their clients was responsible for your injuries.
+If you plan to send a demand letter to the insurance company, include the company’s name, address, and indicate which of their clients was responsible for your injuries.

 1. An introduction